CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Border-Gateway-Protocol-BGP.md

 ## Caveats and Errata

-### Using NCLU to Remove a BGP neighbor on an Interface that Belongs to a VRF
+### Removing a BGP neighbor on an Interface that Belongs to a VRF

 The NCLU command to remove a BGP neighbor does not remove the BGP neighbor statement in the `/etc/network/interfaces` file when the BGP unnumbered interface belongs to a VRF.
 However, if the interface belongs to the default VRF, the BGP neighbor statement is removed.